What’s It Like To Be a Career-Changer Student at UTI?

 Do you regularly crack your knuckles?
 Can you have a detailed conversation while performing a physical task like playing catch?
 Do your feet or hands tap a constant rhythm when you’re focused?
 Do you think most clearly when you’re exercising?

-There are a variety of different assessments available online that can help identify your learning style, such as the VARK Questionnaire.
+There are a variety of different assessments available online that can help identify your learning style, such as the VARK questionnaire.
 This assessment will walk you through a series of questions to help identify your tendencies and which category best suits you.

+When people refer to hands-on learners, they are referring to the kinesthetic personality.
 Being a kinesthetic learner means you learn best by doing.
 You’re hands-on, and you don’t mind getting dirty.

 You probably get fidgety sitting in class lectures.
 The things your teachers say and show you probably don’t sink in at first, but you’re intently focused when they assign you something to draw, build or create.